Harsha125-art/GDG-Challenge/README1.md

 It becomes visible only when hovered with the mouse.

-A small hint is provided to inspect the page.
+A small hint is provided to inspect the page.  **spolier- the secret key is at right top

 </details> <details> <summary>🕵️ Step 3: Inspecting Page & Puzzle Clue</summary>

-By inspecting the page elements, the user finds a hidden comment containing a puzzle.
+**spoiler - By inspecting the page elements, the user finds a hidden comment containing a puzzle.

 The puzzle reveals a page address (API endpoint).